N. Oregon Coast's Inn at Seaside a Gleaming Mix of Past, Present, Future

 In fact, for many years it was named the Seaside Convention Center Inn, until the former owners changed it around 2007 or so.
 That year, the inn sustained some damage in the Great Gale of 2007, with its signage getting smashed by debris and high winds.
 It saw some history here.

-Not long after that the Inn at Seaside changed hands, getting scooped up by a burgeoning storm of another kind: Masuder Kahn and his Seaside Lodging, LLC company.
-In less than ten years, the South Asian native and his company have changed the face of Seaside, building the regal and award-winning River Inn at Seaside and transforming two other lodgings into something special.
-Kahn had already risen to new heights after coming to the U.S., and as company spokesperson Kaarina Vera put it: “he was working as a mechanical engineer, then thought out of the box to create this hospitality company.”
+Not long after that the Inn at Seaside changed hands, getting scooped up by a burgeoning storm of another kind: Masudur Khan and his Seaside Lodging, LLC company.
+In less than ten years, the Bangladesh native and his company have changed the face of Seaside, building the regal and award-winning River Inn at Seaside and transforming two other lodgings into something special.
+Khan had already risen to new heights after coming to the U.S., and as company spokesperson Kaarina Vera put it: “he was working as a mechanical engineer, then thought out of the box to create this hospitality company.”

 Then there's the that pivotal moment the Inn at Seaside stares at unknowingly – but more on that in a bit.